 The British standard is given following the formula septic tank design and calculates the wastewater flow for a septic tank.

 R – Detention period of Sewage in Days

-Q – Sewage Flow in liter per day
+Q – Sewage Flow in liters per day

 N – Number of years

-S – Sludge accumulation in litres per person/year
+S – Sludge accumulation in liters per person/year

 Simplification of (rq + ns) = 180 Litres